 Village Ice Rink, at the base of Winter Park Resort, is one of the newest rink in the valley.
 It is a very quaint open-air rink with lots of atmosphere and scenery.
 Village restaurants and shops lie just a few steps away, and the ski slopes are around the corner, so it’s easy to find plenty to do nearby.
 Rentals are available at the Winter Park Resort Rentals shop across from Starbucks for $8-$10.

 Fraser Valley “Ice Box” Rink is a state-of-the-art, complex located on County Road 5 just outside the town of Fraser.
 This NHL-size rink is a covered outdoor rink with ice-skate rentals on site, plus a warming room and a concession stand.
 In the summertime, it becomes an inline skating rink, plus it’s right next to baseball and soccer fields, too.
 Click here for more details.

 To get out and explore a little, plus burn some energy, take your kids snowshoeing.
 There are many easy trails that are well-traveled, which means the snow is more packed down and easier to trek.

-You can also rent snowshoes for only $15 a day at our local partner Epic Mountain Sports.
-Just swing by their in downtown Winter Park or call them at 970 726-2868.
+You can rent snowshoes for only $15 a day at our local partner Epic Mountain Sports.
+Just swing by their shop in downtown Winter Park or call them at 970 726-2868.

 You can easily spend an hour toying around at the Village at the base of Winter Park Resort.
 Our Winter Park Lodging Company Mascots, Willem and Nicholas Bradford, love Goody’s Creperie and Ice Cream Shop.
 You can slide up to the bar to indulge in one of their many ice cream flavors, such as “birthday cake” with sprinkles on top.